How to Identify a Relationship Trigger Before It Hurts

 How to Identify a Trigger

 The first clue that you're dealing with a trigger is the intensity of your reaction.
 When your reaction doesn’t match the situation, you’re probably triggered.
-For example, someone you love is running late or doesn't respond to your texts.
+For example, your partner is running late or doesn't respond to your texts.
 You assume they're going to leave you which is an over-reaction.
 But it's really FEAR - False Evidence Appearing Real - that makes you assume the worst.

 Here are some examples of what a trigger looks like.

 Your boss critiques you and it feels like a personal attack.
 Or, your partner seems distracted, and you think that they don't care about you.
-It's the negative assumption you make about what's happening that creates your upset, not what's really being said.
+It's the negative assumption you make about what's happening that creates your upset, not what's really happening.

 Find the Meaning of the Trigger